alexsalisbury/todoist-api/source/includes/rest/v8/_labels.md

 )
 ```

-Update a label and return an empty body with a HTTP status code 204.
+Updates a label and returns an empty body with a HTTP status code 204.

 ### JSON body parameters